 Deficiencies noted at overhead sign structures assigned a condition rating of excellent to fair are typically minor and do not require immediate attention.
 These deficiencies are typically addressed by the Maintenance Division or are included in a future contract.
-Therefore, recommendations are only provided for overhead sign structures assigned a condition rating of
+Therefore, recommendations are only provided for overhead sign structures assigned a condition rating of poor to critical since those deficiencies typically require either monitoring or immediate attention.

-The following table illustrates the condition rating for all overhead sign structures inspected from 2011 to 2014.
+The following table illustrates for all overhead sign structures inspected from 2012 to 2015.
 In addition, the table accounts for special inspections conducted in interim years to ensure the severity of noted defects has not increased.